plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Sorcerer/Sorcerer Class.md

 ### Bonus Feat
 *1st-level Ability (Sorcerer)*

 You gain an additional "Feat".
-This "Feat" can only be a "Spellcasting" or "Sorcerer" "Feat".
+This "Feat" can only be a "Spellcasting", or "Sorcerer" "Feat".

 You gain additional "Feats" at 6th, 10th, and 14th level in this class.